santosr2/uptool/README.md

 ## Why uptool?

-**The Problem**: Modern projects use dozens of tools across multiple ecosystems:

-- Language dependencies (npm, pip, go modules)
-- Infrastructure tools (Terraform, Helm)
-- Development tools (pre-commit, tflint)
-- Runtime version managers (asdf with `.tool-versions`, mise with `mise.toml`)

-Each ecosystem has its own update mechanism.
-Keeping them all current is tedious and error-prone.

-**The Solution**: uptool provides a **unified interface** to scan, plan, and update dependencies across all your manifest files, whether you're managing JavaScript packages, Kubernetes charts, or Terraform modules.
+Modern projects span multiple ecosystems—npm, Helm, Terraform, pre-commit, runtime managers.
+Each has its own update mechanism. uptool provides a **unified interface** to scan, plan, and update all dependencies from one tool.

 ### Manifest-First Philosophy

-uptool updates **manifests** (source of truth), not just lockfiles:

-1. **Update manifests first**: package.json, Chart.yaml, *.tf files
+1. Update **manifests** (package.json, Chart.yaml, *.tf) first
-2. **Use native commands when they update manifests**: `pre-commit autoupdate` updates .pre-commit-config.yaml ✅
+2. Use native commands only when they update manifests
-3. **Don't use commands that only update lockfiles**: `npm update` only touches package-lock.json ❌
-4. **Then optionally run native lockfile updates**: `npm install`, `terraform init`, etc.
+3. Then run lockfile updates (npm install, terraform init)

-This ensures your **declared dependencies** stay current, not just resolved versions.
+This ensures **declared dependencies** stay current, not just resolved versions.

 ---